Skip to main content

 National Biomechanics Day

 The National Biomechanics Day (NBD) initiative began in 2016, as an event synchronized among Biomechanics labs across the country.
-This initiative includes the demonstration of biomechanical concepts to middle/high school students and teachers through an agenda of shared interactive activities and demonstrations utilizing the hi-tech equipment in the Human Performance and Biodynamics Lab.
+This initiative includes the demonstration of biomechanical concepts to middle/high school students and teachers through an agenda of shared interactive activities and demonstrations utilizing the hi-tech equipment in the Human Performance and Gait Lab.
 National Biomechanics Day seeks to expand the influence and impact of Biomechanics in our society.
 The mechanism through which NBD manifests this goal is by teaching youth about Biomechanics and thereby expand the number of people entering careers that may include the practical application of Biomechanics, such as Physical Therapy.
-The Human Performance and Biodynamics Lab continues to welcome students from the Winston-Salem/Forsyth County region (along with their teachers), to provide the opportunity to learn about, observe, and participate in biomechanical assessments that can be used to improve quality of life.
+The Human Performance and Gait Lab continues to welcome students from the Winston-Salem/Forsyth County region (along with their teachers), to provide the opportunity to learn about, observe, and participate in biomechanical assessments that can be used to improve quality of life.

 National Biomechanics Day